 Though there is a glossary for a partial list of words I use.

 - So are pretty much all forms of quiet, intentional, guilt-free navel-lint-contemplation.

 - Use your powers for good.
 Live by what you teach.
 When you can’t, forgive yourself.

 * Just my personal take on things, not something I expect anyone else to live by.

 Delight!
 Mailing address at the very bottom of this page.

 That’s all I want to say for now.

-Maybe someday we’ll get to meet in real life if you come to one of my programs at The Playground in Portland.
-That would be amazing.
+Maybe someday we’ll get to meet in real life and that will be beautiful.